hellotem/enmeitu.github.io/index.md

   - Chair of Session WM4: ELM in Prediction, The 7th International Conference on Extreme Learning Machines (ELM2016)
   - The International Conference on Computer Vision & Image Processing (CVIP2017)
   - International Conference on Intelligence Science and Big Data Engineering (IScIDE 2019)
+  - the 45th International Conference on Acoustics, Speech, and Signal Processing (ICASSP2019)
   - 26th International Conference on Neural Information Processing (ICONIP2019)
   - The 29th International Joint Conference on Artificial Intelligence (IJCAI2020)
 * Reviewer of (part of):